 What is Criminal Justice?

-According to World Wide Learn, criminal justice is a "social science that attempts to identify and explain the patterns of criminal behavior and to analyze society's ability to control crime and delinquency."
-Criminal justice encompasses many fields of study, including psychology, law and public administration.
+, criminal justice is a "social science that attempts to identify and explain the patterns of criminal behavior and to analyze society's ability to control crime and delinquency."
+Criminal justice encompasses many fields of study, including psychology, law, and public administration.
 A degree in criminal justice prepares graduates for a variety of careers in law enforcement and crime prevention.

 As the world's population continues to increase, there will be a steadily increasing demand for individuals to work in criminal justice.
 The Criminal Justice USA